-- Nominees must be individual scientists or engineers.
+- Nominee must be an individual scientist, mathematician, or engineer.
 Groups or institutions will not be considered for this award.

 - AAAS employees are ineligible.

-- Eligible nominees include active or retired scientists and engineers from all disciplines who have contributed substantially to the public's engagement with science or technology.
+- Eligible nominees include active or retired scientists and engineers from all disciplines (including social sciences, mathematics, engineering, and medicine) who have contributed substantially to the public's engagement with science or technology.
+They may be based in academia, government or industry.
 Public engagement activities must be above and beyond job responsibilities.

 - Nominees considered “early career” may be eligible for the AAAS Early Career Award for Public Engagement with Science.
 Early career is defined as an individual who has completed their terminal degree within seven years of the deadline for nominations.